billbaincodes/TPG2/README.md

 # Twin Peaks Gazette
 A basic social media app set in the bizarre town of Twin Peaks, WA.
 Allows users to view, as well as create and delete, posts to a persistent backend.
-Responsive design meant to adapt fluidly to multiple sized devices.
+Uses responsive design to adapt fluidly to multiple sized devices.

 ## Desktop